eliotsykes/dan-todo/WIP.md

 ln -s ../bower.json client/bower.json
 ln -s ../.bowerrc client/.bowerrc

-# Install bower under devDependencies in package.json with this:
+# Install bower under devDependencies in package.json with this
+# (deployment to production will require this in package.json):
 npm install --save-dev bower
 ```